-Strategy 8.1: Minimize the airport’ s external impacts on the plan area.
+Strategy 8.1: Minimize the airport’ s external impacts on the community.

+Note: It will likely be beneficial to reduce the number of airport-related actions so that they are realistically actionable in next ~5-10 years.

 Action 8.1.1: Address the impacts of airport operations on surrounding communities.
-This representative group will work with the City of Santa Fe, the Federal Aviation Administration (FAA) and any other relevant agency or group on issues including but are not limited to development of flight patterns that do not cross populated areas, timing of flights, placement of navigational beacons and noise abatement.
+LCVA and community stakeholders will work with the City of Santa Fe, the Federal Aviation Administration (FAA) and any other relevant agency or group on issues including but are not limited to development of flight patterns that do not cross populated areas, timing of flights, placement of navigational beacons and noise abatement.

-Action 8.1.2: Develop a representative community body which will request that Santa Fe County and the City of Santa Fe jointly create a Noise Mitigation and Abatement Program at the airport.
+Action 8.1.2: LCVA will develop a representative community body which will request that Santa Fe County and the City of Santa Fe jointly create a Noise Mitigation and Abatement Program at the airport.

-Action 8.1.3: Create and implement a planning process to develop all airport expansion plans.

-Action 8.1.4: Request a limit on expansion of new carriers, daily flights by commercial aircraft and nonemergency operations until a new airport plan is developed.
+Action 8.1.4: LCVA will request a limit on expansion of new carriers, daily flights by commercial aircraft and nonemergency operations until a new airport plan is developed.

-Action 8.1.5: Explore options and constraints of locating an airport facility away from heavily populated areas in the County.
+Action 8.1.5: LCVA will explore options and constraints of locating an airport facility away from heavily populated areas in the County.
 This program action is intended as an investigative measure and does not imply any type of commitments by any party for siting of future facilities.

-Action 8.1.6: Investigate options and means for developing a scheduling process to limit regular flights to daytime hours and decrease or eliminate regularly scheduled flights after 8:00 p.m.
+Action 8.1.6: LCVA will investigate options and means for developing a scheduling process to limit regular flights to daytime hours and decrease or eliminate regularly scheduled flights after 8:00 p.m.

-Action 8.1.7: Work with the National Guard to reduce the impact of flights over populated areas and undeveloped private property in the planning area through higher flight patterns, noise abatement efforts, and other means.
+Action 8.1.7: LCVA will work with the National Guard to reduce the impact of flights over populated areas and undeveloped private property in the planning area through higher flight patterns, noise abatement efforts, and other means.

-Action 8.1.8: Encourage the airport management to educate pilots and other airport personnel about the importance of noise abatement procedures, common courtesy toward local residents, and the locations of private property in the airport vicinity.
+Action 8.1.8: LCVA will encourage the airport management to educate pilots and other airport personnel about the importance of noise abatement procedures, common courtesy toward local residents, and the locations of private property in the airport vicinity.

+Action 8.1.9: LCVA, in collaboration with the County, will advocate for a permanent seat on the City of Santa Fe’s Airport Advisory Board.

 Water